Multiple Sclerosis

 - High CFU (Colony Forming Units) Count: Choose a probiotic that has a higher number of CFUs, anywhere from 15 BILLION to 100 BILLION.

-- Strain Diversity: Look for a probiotic supplement with at least 10-30 different strains of bacteria.
+- Strain Diversity: Look for a probiotic supplement with at least 10 to 30 different strains of bacteria.
 Certain strains may be more helpful for some conditions than others.
 Using a tool like the US Probiotics Guide can help you find out which strain is best for you.